IBM/telco-network-cloud-drivers/content/reference/security/configuring-external-ldap.md

 - `passwordAttribute` - the attribute in the directory which contains the user password
 - `passwordEncoding` - the encoding on the stored password (only BCRYPT and PLAIN are supported)

 If using passwordEncoding of BCRYPT, the user's password must be provided as a BCrypt encoded value.
-The BCrypt hashing library used in ALM currently only supports hashed passwords with the `$2a` prefix.
+The BCrypt hashing library used in TNCO currently only supports hashed passwords with the `$2a` prefix.
 It should be ensured that any LDAP passwords generated make use of a BCrypt hashing algorithm which only generates password hashes with the `$2a` prefix, otherwise login attempts will fail.
 An example tool that may be used to convert plain-text passwords to BCrypt is the [bcrypt-cli](https://github.com/bitnami/bcrypt-cli).

 ## Revoke user access